zicht/z/res/doc/roadmap.md

 # Overall #

-One important goal for any Z upgrade is providing conversion scripts for the yml files.
-This will only be done for minor and major releases, e.g. 1.0 => 1.1 or 1.2 => 2.0, and they will all be incremental.
+All upgrade instructions are available in the UPGRADING document.
+Usually no BC breaks will be done in a minor version increment.
+If there are BC breaks planned for a next version, you will be warned about this with a DEPRECATED message.

 # version 1.1 #
  +  The name for configuring environments will be replaced by "envs" in stead of "env"